hckrngnr/thc/README.md

 ### The Same Infrastructure Used by Whistleblowers

 **Source Protection**
-- TOR hides that you're even using HackerChat
+- TOR hides that you're even using THC - The Hacker Chat
 - PGP ensures only you can read source messages
 - No IP logs to subpoena — we don't have them